Sinatra and Active Record CRUD

 The

-controller action handles requests for all instances of a class.
-It should load up all of those instances and set them equal to an instance variable:@models = Model.all
+get '/models'controller action handles requests for all instances of a class.
+It should load up all of those instances and set them equal to an instance variable:@models = Model.all.
+Then, it renders theindex.erbview page.The

-view page will use erb to render all of the instances stored in the@models
+index.erbview page will use erb to render all of the instances stored in the@modelsinstance variable.The

-, from the params.
-It will then find the instance of the model with that id number and set it equal to an instance variable:@model = Model.find(params[:id])
+get '/models/:id'controller action handles requests for a given instance of your model.
+For example, if a user types inwww.yourwebsite.com/models/2, this route will catch that request and get theidnumber, in this case2, from the params.
+It will then find the instance of the model with that id number and set it equal to an instance variable:@model = Model.find(params[:id]).
+Finally, it will render theshow.erbview page.The

-view page will use erb to render the@model
+show.erbview page will use erb to render the@modelobject.

 Update